Welcome to today's edition of the Rush 24-7 podcast.

 And this is why I never follow the conventional wisdom, because there is no thinking involved.

-Be accepted, uh included in what they think is the uh dominant click of whatever network peer group they pretend to be a part of.
+This is just sheeple, mind-numbed robots doing and thinking what they think they should do and think in order to, what, be accepted, included in what they think is the dominant clique of whatever network, peer group they pretend to be a part of.

-You notice here such things as uh not everyone thinks faux conservative Colbert is the right choice.
+You notice here such things as not everyone thinks faux conservative Colbert is the right choice.

 And by everyone, I mean conservative radio host Rush Limbaugh.

-It was Kelly Goff, by the way, of uh uh where's she?
+It was Kelly Goff, by the way, of where's she?

 He's just pretending.

-So of course, not now, not only am I not a conformist, I'm a liar.
+So, of course, now, not only am I not a conformist, I'm a liar.

-You know the thing is I must have spent maybe what a two minutes on this.
+You know, the thing is, I must have spent maybe what, two minutes on this?

-No, I wasn't mad or upset, because I don't care.
+No, I wasn't mad or because I don't care.

 I don't care.

-And I asked I'll tell you what it means.
+And I answered, I'll tell you what it means.

 We're redefining comedy.